numbbo/coco/README.md

 ============================================

 This code reimplements the original Comparing Continous Optimizer platform (http://coco.gforge.inria.fr/), now rewritten fully in ANSI C with the other languages calling the C code.
+As the name suggests, the code provides a platform to benchmark and compare continuous optimizers, AKA non-linear solvers for numerical optimization.
 Languages currently available are C, Java, MATLAB, and Python.
 Languages available in near future are C++ and Octave.
 Contributions to link further languages are more than welcome.

+See [here](http://numbbo.github.io/workshops) and further links below to learn more about the idea behind CoCO.

 Requirements
 ------------